-A BIA (business impact analysis) is essential for looking inward at your business-critical data and the impact on your business of any disruption to it.
+A BIA is essential for looking inward at your business-critical data and the impact on your business of any disruption to it.
 A risk assessment, on the other hand, is focused on potential external situations that could negatively impact your business, and the likelihood of such situations occurring.
-These could include natural disasters (such as tornadoes and floods) as well as manmade events (such as power outages and terrorist acts).
+These could include natural disasters (e.g., tornadoes, floods, etc.) as well as man-made events (e.g., power outages, terrorist acts, etc.).
 This will allow you to gauge the probability that your DR plan will one day need to be activated.
 When you're preparing a risk assessment, be sure to leverage all available records to assess the threat of disaster.
 Such sources might include (but are not limited to):